SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 The service is supposed to monitor cyclomatic complexity of a C/C++ project

 The service implementation is still in progress and it has the very limited functionality.
 The service is available as a `copilot`-based feature which has named `pmccabe_collector`.
-Only `pmccabe_collector` docker image is shipping at the moment.
+Only `pmccabe_collector` local-machine (Linux tested only) docker image is shipping at the moment.
 The purpose of `pmccabe_collector` is to reach a similar functionality as it enhanced by the `sidecar` pattern which goal here is to extend software developing experience.
 Launching `pmccabe_collector` and binding docker shared folder into your existing C/C++ project directory, allow this container to populate filesystem API entrypoints, which are served for communicating with the `pmccabe_collector` docker service.
 Please check on existing API: